-But Biles' disappointment pushed her to work that much harder, and soon enough her tenacity began to pay off.
-In 2013, she was named as a replacement gymnast when two members of the U.S. Women's Gymnastics Team withdrew due to injuries.
-Biles was to replace none other than Olympic gold medalist Kyla Ross, so you could say she had big shoes to fill, but then again, gymnasts usually perform barefoot!
+But Biles' disappointment pushed her to work that much harder, and her tenacity soon began to pay off in 2013 when she was named as a replacement gymnast, as two members of the U.S. Women's Gymnastics Team withdrew due to injuries.
+Biles replaced none other than Olympic gold medalist Kyla Ross, so you could say she had big shoes to fill, but then again, gymnasts usually perform barefoot!